godotengine/godot-website/collections/_article/maintenance-release-godot-4-1-1.md

 - Custom export options which you can define with an `EditorExportPlugin` are now correctly restored on the editor restart ([GH-79025](https://github.com/godotengine/godot/pull/79025)).
 Previously the usability of this freshly added feature was limited due to data loss between sessions.

 - For Linux users there is a potential fix for freezes when interacting with menus on Wayland ([GH-79143](https://github.com/godotengine/godot/pull/79143)).
-This had been a hard to identify and debug issue, but our local Wayland enthusiasts managed to pinpoint the likely cause and validate that the unwanted behavior was addressed.
+This was a hard to identify and debug issue, but our local Wayland enthusiasts managed to pinpoint the likely cause and validate that the unwanted behavior was addressed.

 [**Download Godot 4.1.1 now**](/download/) or try the [online version of the Godot editor](https://editor.godotengine.org/4.1.1.stable/).